Window Covering Brands That Matter

 How Somfy Became the Intel Inside of Motorized Shades

-If you have motorized shades — from almost any brand — there's a strong chance a Somfy motor is doing the work.
-Somfy is to motorized window coverings what Intel is to computers: the component inside that makes everything run, even when another brand's name is on the outside.
+If you have motorized shades from almost any brand, there's a strong chance a Somfy motor is inside.
+Somfy is to window coverings what Intel is to computers — the engine that powers everything, regardless of the name on the outside.

-Founded in 1969 in the French Alps, Somfy started by motorizing roller shutters in Europe and never stopped innovating.
-Today, they produce over 100 million motors per year and hold a dominant share of the global motorized window covering market.
-Their RTS (Radio Technology Somfy) wireless protocol became the industry standard — and later, their io-homecontrol protocol added two-way communication for smarter automation.
+Founded in 1969, Somfy produces over 100 million motors per year.
+Their RTS wireless protocol became the industry standard, and their io-homecontrol protocol added two-way communication for smarter automation.

-Here's why this matters to you as a homeowner: when your motorized shade needs repair in 5, 10, or even 20 years, a Somfy motor can be serviced by any certified technician, with parts that are universally available.
-We've repaired Somfy motors that were installed in the early 2000s — the programming tools and replacement parts still exist.
-Try that with a no-name motor from Amazon.
+When your motorized shade needs repair in 5, 10, or 20 years, a Somfy motor can be serviced by any certified technician with universally available parts.
+We've repaired Somfy motors from the early 2000s — the tools and parts still exist.

 Industry Fact